blobbybeano/pow-ai-assistant/README.md

 ## Flutter workspace

 The Flutter client lives in [`flutter_app/`](flutter_app/README.md) and mirrors a WhatsApp-style inbox for PowWash operators.
-It polls the REST API for conversations, lets agents toggle AI auto-replies per contact, and supports manual outbound messaging when Twilio credentials are present.
+It now ships with the same split pane layout as the earlier web prototype, so the in-app experience matches what teammates see in demos.
+The client polls the REST API for conversations, lets agents toggle AI auto-replies per contact, and supports manual outbound messaging when Twilio credentials are present.
 The launcher described above runs the same `flutter run` workflow you would execute manually.

 ## Additional utilities